amintado/yii2-aprico-asset/README.md

 this version is contine:

  * Apricot Admin assets
- * Apricot Admin Views and Layouts
+ * Apricot Admin Layouts
- * Apricot widgets:
+ * Apricot Widgets:
     * SideBar Widget
-    *  Chart Widget
         * SideBar Items Widget
- * Multilingual Messages
+    * Navbar widget
+        * Navbar Items Widget

+ # Attention
+ this is a TRL Admin Panel now
+ but in next versions will changed for international use this is good for TRL languages and bad for LTR. if you want , help to improve this project for all

+ # assets
+ all origin Apricot assets are here you can use origin HTML Apricot assets in your project OR you can build custom widget from assets. so the origin Apricot HTML pages are in vendor/yii2-aprico-asset/origin folder

  # install on yii2
  add this code to composer.json file: